-Margaret Cassady is embarking on her second career as a Rick Steves tour guide.
+Margaret is embarking on her second career as a Rick Steves tour guide.
 She originally joined our office staff and hit the ground running as an assistant guide, back in 1991.
 Ten years and dozens of tours later, she bid us adieu to start a family.
-And now, with her kids a bit older and her husband willing to go it alone for a few weeks at a time, Margaret is back with us, leading Best of Europe, Family Europe and My Way tours.
+And now, with her kids a bit older and her husband willing to go it alone for a few weeks at a time, Margaret is back with us, leading Best of Europe, Family Europe, and My Way tours.
 She also writes travel stories, people profiles, and life lessons on her blog.

 Rick's company has also changed a lot since the '90s.
 What stands out the most for you?